yanglei99/terraform_softlayer/xgboost/examples/README.md

 You can reference a similar Scala version of the Lab in [Zeppelin Notebook](./notebook/Lending_ML.json) and [Data Science Experience Jupyter Notebook](./notebook/Lending_ML.ipynb)

-Note: all activities on master node meed to follow [Prepare the Spark Submission Environment on a Master Node](../README.md)
+Note: all activities on master node need to follow [Prepare the Spark Submission Environment on a Master Node](../README.md)

 ### Build